Register Your Pet

 How do I submit and pay my new animal registration?

-You may submit and pay your new animal registration with Council either:
+If you are unable to complete the online form, you may submit and pay your hard copy new animal registration form with Council either:

 - In person at a Council Office.

 - By mail with Cheque or money order payable to Hume City Council.

 Please ensure all required supporting documentation is supplied with your new animal registration form.